Tours and Events

 The campus arboretum is home to a unique collection of desert-adapted trees from around the world.
 Some will be familiar, and others are exotic.
 All of them are beautiful.
 Join us to learn what they are, why they are here and how they are used in their native country.
 Click the link below to register for the tour date of your choice:

-While all the trees in the Campus Arboretum are beautiful, some of them are also tasty.
-Join us for a tour of the edible trees, including olive, fig, pomegranate, and many you may have never heard of.
-Knives and forks not required for this delicious and informative tour.
+While all the trees in the Campus Arboretum are beautiful, some of them are also edible.
+Join us for a tour of these trees, including olive, fig, pomegranate, and a few you may have never heard of.
+Learn how many of these trees and plants have been cultivated as food by people here and elsewhere for thousands of years.
 Click the link below to register for the tour date of your choice:

 Plants have been used as medicine for hundreds, if not thousands of years.
 They are part of the history and lore of almost every society on earth.
 Join us to learn how these plants—from the Sonoran Desert and elsewhere--have been traditionally used to treat different ailments and other conditions.
 Click the link below to register for the tour date of your choice: